Campaign Against Antisemitism: Polling

 CAA regularly conducts polling on both the Jewish community and wider British population.
 They produce an annual Antisemitism Barometer surveying both, which has regularly produced notable findings including, for instance, that 84% of British Jews considered Jeremy Corbyn to be a threat to the Jewish community in 2019.
 The 2019 survey is believed to be the first survey ever to suggest that antisemitism on the far-left had overtaken that on the far-right.

-Contributions to terrorist proscriptions
+Calls for proscriptions under the Terrorism Act

-CAA were among those calling for organisations to be proscribed under the Terrorism Act 2000, including the neo-Nazi National Action and Islamist groups such as Hizb ut-Tahrir, which are both now proscribed.
+CAA were among those calling for organisations to be proscribed under the Terrorism Act 2000, including the neo-Nazi National Action and Islamist groups such as Hizb ut-Tahrir.

+After the direct action group Palestine Action was implicated in the destruction of military equipment at RAF Brize Norton in June 2025, CAA called for it to be proscribed and submitted a dossier on the group to the Home Office.